cognix-labs/promptlab/samples/quickstart/README.md

 # Quickstart

-This sample ([quickstart.py](quickstart.py)) demonstrates how to use PromptLab to evaluate a basic prompt to provide feedback to essays submitted by students.
+This sample ([quickstart.py](quickstart.py)) demonstrates how to use PromptLab to evaluate a simple prompt.

 ## Install Python Package

-Install the Python package using pip.
-It's highly recommended to use a virtual environment.
+It's highly recommended to use a virtual environment (using venv or conda or uv).

 ```bash
 pip install promptlab